White House Officially Says It Will Not Cooperate With ‘Unconstitutional’ Impeachment Inquiry

 — The Hill (@thehill) October 8, 2019

 Adam Schiff, who heads the Intelligence Committee leading the impeachment inquiry, said that they would continue their work with or without cooperation from the White House.
-House leader Nancy Pelosi has said that Trump’s failure to cooperate with the investigation could qualify as obstruction of justice, in itself an impeachable offense.
+Meanwhile, House Speaker Nancy Pelosi remarked that Trump’s failure to cooperate with the investigation could qualify as obstruction of justice — in itself an impeachable offense.

 The House’s impeachment efforts focus on a phone call between Trump and Ukraine President Volodymyr Zelensky, which took place on July 25.
-Reportedly, Trump used the power of his office to pressure the Ukrainian leader to look into Joe Biden, one of the leading presidential Democratic candidates.
+Reportedly, the president used the power of his office to pressure the Ukrainian leader to look into Joe Biden, one of the leading presidential Democratic candidates.

 Trump has denied any wrongdoing, claiming that the conversation was aimed at eradicating corruption and not about whether or not it would harm his political opponent.